wdi-sf-jan-2014/notes/database_performance/readme.md

 ### Other Database features to look into:
 * Foreign key constraints: If there is a column `user_id` in the `posts` table, a foreign key constraint can prevent you from doing anything which would result in a row in `posts` having a value in `user_id` without a corresponding row in `users`.
 * Common Table Expressions in Postgres: CTEs are a great way to extract tree-like data from the database.
 It's like recursive search, but Postgres does it internally.
+* Activerecord-import and similar techniques are good for loading large amount of data into a Rails app.
+See data.rake in the lab for an example.

 ## Resources
 * [Migrations in Rails](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html)